What machines are available for general login? For remote login?

 In addition OIT provides a list of site-licensed software, available to the Duke community.
 Any software not covered by these options will generally need to be purchased by the user, or will require consulting with the department managers.

 Generally there are at least 2 public printers on each floor. are encouraged to notify the lab staff during office hours if a printer is not working.
-Printing paper and other printer supplies can be obtained Gail Smith on the first floor, additionally the administrative staff on each floor may have access to supplies for the printers on the floor they are located on.
+Printing paper and other printer supplies can be obtained the administrative assistant on the first floor, additionally the administrative staff on each floor may have access to supplies for the printers on the floor they are located on.